ruhani-j/boardventure-boardgame/report.md

 currency will be declared the winner.
 This scoring system ensures that success is based on both progress and performance throughout the game.

-5.  **Experimental Framework - R**
+5.  **Experimental Framework**

-How did we approach the problem

-How did we try to split up tasks vs how we ended up doing it

-Debugging took a lot of our time
+Our approach to this project evolved quite a bit from our original plan.

-we originally had planned to make a more complex game with minigames embedded in the action cards and had planned to do different parts of the project.
-Our original timeline was quite different than what our timeline actuall ended up being.
-We had planned to have jolomi work on making the game more aesthetically pleasing and working on the visual components and Ruhani doing the core logic.
-However, we ended up splitting the tasks differently.
-It ended up being more of us making a list of things we needed to do and the elements we wanted in the game.
+Initially, we aimed to create a more complex game with embedded mini games within the action cards.
+We divided tasks early on, with Jolomi focusing on making the game visually appealing and working on the design components, while Ruhani worked on building the core game logic.
-Then, we took turns working on the code and doing work.
-The problem was, our style of writing code was quite different than each other.
-This ended up making our codes clash.
-The code started needing debugging everytime we added new components.
-This made the process of making the game logic more time taking than expected.
-It worked out in the end though.
-We ended up having a less complex game with a different style of action cards than we had planned.
-We made point cards, action cards with automated movements, etc. we did not end up making minigames though.
-It was simply going to take too much time.
-We considered making a game like snake, but eventually realized that game would that up more lines of code than our original board game.
-This made such ideas not feasible and not worth doing so.
-Idk make this into a paragraph type thing for the experimental framework in a way that it looks nice in a report.
+However, as we progressed, we found this division didn\'t hold up.
+We ended up creating a list of all the essential features and elements we wanted in the game, and from there, we took turns tackling different tasks.

+One major obstacle was that our coding styles differed significantly, leading to clashes between our code when integrating different parts.
+This resulted in constant debugging every time a new component was added, slowing down our progress.
+Debugging became one of the most time-consuming parts of our work.
+Eventually, we had to simplify our original concept, removing mini-games and focusing on making the core board game functional and fun.
+We experimented with ideas like integrating a snake-style mini-game but decided against it after realizing it would require more lines of code than the main game itself.
+In the end, we kept action cards with different types --- point cards, automated movement cards, and more --- to keep gameplay interesting without overcomplicating development.
+Despite the setbacks, we managed to finish with a working, enjoyable game.

 6.  **Timeline of Activities**